RedStoneMango/ttEdit/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Note: “Tiptoi” and all related trademarks are property of Ravensburger GmbH.
+**“Tiptoi” and all related trademarks are property of Ravensburger GmbH.**
-This project is created by fans for educational and personal use.